wullm/griddle/README.md

-This is griddle, a PM code.
+This is Nyver, a PM code.